mparsley1/eo-docs/README.md

 If the original satellite product (SAFE format data) were used, it would require a large amount of data to be downloaded and processed;
 whereas, the Sentinel API only return the data that is requested for the AOI.
-Another selling point is that it has cloud-masking and moisacing built in.
+Another selling point is that it has cloud-masking and moisacing built in for Sentinel-2 imagery.
 Also, the processing is done on the Sentinel Hub servers, so the processing can be scaled up without needing to be concerned about managing the infrastructure.